tahira2k16/Python-Project-for-Data-Science/README.md

-# WebScrapping Proect with Tesla Stock Dataset
+# WebScrapping Project with Tesla Stock Dataset

 Build a dashboard using Python and libraries like Pandas, Beautiful Soup and Plotly using Jupyter notebook.